oliverjam/learn-client-side-routing/README.md

 app.get("/", () => console.log("home route"));
 ```

 Move your router code into a new filename `router.js`.
-Put the router code into a function named `router` that is default exported.
-The function should return an object containing the `get` method.
+Create a function named `router` that is default exported.
+Move all the router setup code (e.g. routes object, event listeners etc) into this function.
+The function should return an object containing the `get` method so we can use that in `app.js`.

 <details>
 <summary>Solution</summary>